 Why use Auth0?

 - You built an awesome app and you want to add user authentication and authorization.
 Your users should be able to log in either with username/password or with their social accounts (Facebook, Twitter, and so on).
 You want to retrieve the user's profile after the login so you can customize the UI and apply your authorization policies.

 - You built an API and you want to secure it with OAuth 2.0.

 - You have more than one app, and you want to implement Single Sign On.

 - You have a web app which needs to authenticate users using SAML.

 - You believe passwords are broken and you want your users to log in with one-time codes delivered by email or SMS.

-- If one of your user's email addresses is compromised in some site's public data breach, you want to be notified, and also notify the users and/or block them from logging in to your app until they reset their password.
+- If one of your user's email addresses is compromised in some site's public data breach, you want to be notified, and you want to notify the users and/or block them from logging in to your app until they reset their password.

 - You want to act proactively and block suspicious IP addresses if they make consecutive failed login attempts, in order to avoid DDoS attacks.

 - You are part of a large organization who wants to federate their existing enterprise directory service to allow employees to log in to the various internal and third-party applications using their existing enterprise credentials.

 - You don't want (or you don't know how) to implement your own user management solution.
 Password resets, creating, provisioning, blocking, and deleting users, and the UI to manage all these.
 You just want to focus on your app.

 - You want to enforce multi-factor authentication when your users want to access sensitive data.

 - You are looking for an identity solution that will help you stay on top of the constantly growing compliance requirements of SOC2, GDPR, OpenID Connect, and others.